jackheywood/DesignPatterns/README.md

 - Exists in a _static_ variation
   - `X<Y<Foo>>`
   - Very limited due to inability to inherit from type parameters in C#

+### Facade

+**Facade** provides a simplified interface to a library, a framework, or any other complex set of classes.

+#### Motivation

+- Balancing complexity and presentation/usability
+- Typical home:
+  - Many subsystems (electrical, sanitation)
+  - Complex internal structure (e.g. floor layers)
+  - End user is not exposed to the internals
+- Same with software!
+  - Many systems working to provide flexibility, but...
+  - API consumers want it to "just work"

 ## Behavioural Patterns